gw-inux/SlideJet/README.md

 ### 📺 Getting Started

 A short tutorial and video guide (link coming soon) will walk you through the full process.
 With a decent internet connection, the entire setup takes just a few minutes.
+Subsequent transfering of Powerpoint presentation in web applications is just a matter of seconds.

-The Presentation [**SlideJet - Overview**](https://slidejet-overview.streamlit.app/) introduces the app and provide further guidance on use.
+The Presentation [**SlideJet - Overview**](https://slidejet-outline.streamlit.app/) introduces the app and provide further guidance on use.

 <img src="FIGS/SlideJet_Logo_Wide_small.png" alt="SlideJet Logo" width="300">